AsherBond/glusterflow/README.md

 Supported Platforms
 -------------------

-Linux for the Gluster nodes:
+Linux for the GlusterFS nodes:
 * RHEL/CentOS 6.x is known to work
+* Fedora 19 is known to work
 * Debian/Ubuntu should work (but untested so far)

 For the LogStash, ElasticSearch, and Kibana nodes, anything